asdf-community/asdf-kotlin/README.md

   (Version `1.4.30-RC`) on mac and linux
 - It tests installing a version of kotling with new kotlin native naming that includes arch (Version `1.5.30-M1`) on mac and linux
+- It tests installing `latest` version of kotlin on mac and linux

 ## Locally with Docker Compose